Wolf-Livestock Conflict Minimization Programs in Colorado

 Non-Lethal Conflict Reduction Program

 The USDA WS non-lethal conflict reduction program provides producers with tools to protect their livestock against large predators, such as wolves, black bears, mountain lions, and coyotes on the landscape without using lethal tactics.
 These tools, such as fladry and scare devices, are designed to drive predators away from livestock through adverse conditioning and can be applied across a broad range of situations and landscape types.
+WS can also provide trail cameras to help monitor carnivore activity on your operation.
 WS will provide qualifying producers with livestock guardian dogs to aid in the protection of their livestock against large predators.
 Producers are provided with two puppies, first year medical care (spay/neuter costs and first-year vaccinations), spiked wolf-protection collars, training guidance, and support.

 Wolf and Wildlife Advocates